 After the old white house, we continue our walk along the west side of South Street, where Adeline points out that “next was the Nag’s Head”.

 Adeline recalls that “Mr. Knighton was the landlord of the Nag’s Head.
 He died in early life, and Mrs. Knighton carried on the business”.

-We are now at the site of Thorpe’s Toy and Furniture Shop.
+This is at the site of Thorpe’s Toy and Furniture Shop “(2020).